AndrewDMackay/py_static_and_dynamic_testing_task_g27/part_1_docs/testing_task_1.md

   for card in cards:
     total += card.value
     return "You have a total of" + total
   # Error..
+The return statement above, should be indented back to the left, parallel to the 'for' loop..
-The return above is missing a space, or could be better as an f string, set out as below..
+  # Error..
+Also, the return above is missing a space, or could be better as an f string, set out as below..
   # 'return (f"You have a total of {total}")

 ```